Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Phase Diagram: Ising analysis

 so $\mu_{f_1} = P_2 \mu_f$ and $\mu_{f_2} = P_1\mu_f$.
 We have imposed a PBC on the physical fermions $f$ ($\mu_f =1$) thus;

 Note we can divide up our Hilbert space into four parity sectors $(P_1, P_2) = (\pm 1. \pm 1)$ or $(\pm1,\mp1).$

-\section{Phase diagram: Ising Analysis}
+\section{Phase Diagram: Ising analysis}

-Since the model is supposed to describe an anomalous edge, the ground state is either gapless, or gapped with spontaneous breaking of the symmetries.
-After the JW transformation, the Hamiltonian decomposes into two Kitaev chains, which are gapped whenever $\Delta\neq 0$.
+Since the model is supposed to describe an anomalous edge, the ground state can not be non-degenerate.
+Due to the one dimensional nature it is either gapless, or gapped with spontaneous breaking of the symmetries.
+In this section we analyze the gapped phases of the model Eq. \eqref{eqn:ham}.
+After the JW transformation, the Hamiltonian decomposes into two Kitaev chains, which are gapped as long as both $t$ and $\Delta$ are nonzero.
 We thus expect that the symmetries must be spontaneously broken.
 To work out the symmetry breaking properties and gain some intuition about the edge theory, we come back to the spin representation and consider the Ising point: $|t|=|\Delta|$.
 The behavior at the Ising point should apply to other values of $\Delta$ with the same sign since the gap remains open.

 Our spin Hamiltonian is

 We know from the properties of the JW transform on a closed chain that $\mu_b = -P$, this will emerge as the natural choice from the energetics of the ground state as well.

 Symmetry transformations of the spin variables can be easily derived: